liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/powershell-for-data-access-governance.md

 ## Data collection for recent activity based reports

 > [!IMPORTANT]
-> If you do not have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you will be asked to enable data collection for 'RecentActivity' based reports, so that the product starts to collect the relevant audit data to build this report.
-Once enabled, the reports can be generated 24 hours later and will contain data from the point of collection and which will be stored for 28 days.
-If no reports are generated even once in 3 months, data collection will be paused and should be enabled again.
+> If you don't have a Microsoft SharePoint Premium - SharePoint Advanced Management license, you'll be asked to enable data collection for 'RecentActivity' based reports, so that the product starts to collect the relevant audit data to build this report.
+Once enabled, the reports can be generated 24 hours later and contains data from the point of collection.
+Data is stored for 28 days.
+If no reports are generated even once in three months, data collection is paused and should be enabled again.

 ### Enabling data collection